Split-Ensemble: Efficient OOD-aware Ensemble via Task and Model Splitting: Subtask Splitting Method

 For training, it is possible to train a submodel for each subtask separately with only the data within the $K_i$ classes.
-However, at inference, we do not know in advance which submodel we should assign an input with unknown class to.
+However, at inference, we do not know in advance which submodel we should assign an input with the unknown class to.
 Therefore, each submodel still needs to handle images from all the classes, not only within the $K_i$ classes.
-To address that we add an additional class, namely ``OOD'' class, to the subtask to make it a $(K_i+1)$-way classification task.
+To address that, we add an additional class, namely ``OOD'' class, to the subtask to make it a $(K_i+1)$-way classification task.
 In the training of the corresponding submodel, we use the entire dataset of the original task with a label conversion.
-For images in the $K_i$ classes of the subtask, we consider them as in-distribution (ID) and correspondingly assign them label $0$ through $K_i-1$ in the subtask.
-While for all the other images from the $N-K_i$ classes, we consider them as OOD of the subtask, and assign the same label $K_i$ to them indicating the OOD class.
+For images in the $K_i$ ID classes of the subtask, we assign them label $0$ through $K_i-1$ in the subtask.
+For all the other images from the $N-K_i$ OOD classes, we assign the same label $K_i$ to them indicating the OOD class.
 In this way, a well-trained submodel classifier on the subtask can correctly classify the images within its ID classes, and reject other classes as OOD.
-Then each input image from the original task will be correctly classified by one and only one submodel, while rejected by all others.
+Then each input image from the original task will be correctly classified by one and only one submodel, while being rejected by all others.

+The grouping strategy for the subtask splitting will affect the final performance.
+To enable each submodel to learn a generalizable distinction between the ID and OOD classes more easily, we intend to have the ID classes semantically closer to each other while away from the OOD classes.
+In most large-scale real-world datasets, it is by nature that some classes are semantically closer than others, and all classes can be grouped into multiple semantically close groups (e.g. the superclass in CIFAR-100~\citep{krizhevsky2009learning} or the WordNet hierarchy in ImageNet~\citep{deng2009imagenet}).
+In the case where the semantically similar groups are not naturally available (e.g. in CIFAR-10), we cluster the classes based on mean hidden layer features of each class's training data on a pretrained classifier of the original task, where classes with closer features are grouped together.
+We empirically verify our intuition on the semantically close grouping in Table~\ref{tab:ablate_group} in the Appendix.

-\subsection{Submodel training objective}
+\subsection{Submodel Training Objective}

-Here we derive the training objective for the submodel on each subtask.
+Here we derive the training objective for the submodel to learn generalizable uncertainty estimation on each subtask.
 Without loss of generality, we consider a subtask with $K$ in-distribution classes out of the total $N$ classes in the derivation.
+The existence of OOD classes in each subtask enables us to perform OOD-aware training for each submodel, without utilizing external data outside of the original task.
+Hence, we take inspiration from outlier exposure~\citep{hendrycks2018deep}, where we train with normal one-hot label for ID data, but use a uniform label for OOD data to prevent the model from over-confidence.
+Formally, for an input from OOD classes, we set the $i$-th element of the label $\hat{y}^{OOD}$ as